Five years after Trayvon Martin's death, a movement lives on

 Police tried to arrest Garner, a father of six, in front of a store for allegedly selling cigarettes.
 Garner raised both hands in the air and asked officers not to shoot him.

-grabbed the 350-pound Garner in a chokehold, pulling him to the sidewalk and rolling him onto his stomach.
+Seconds later, Officer Daniel Pantaleo grabbed the 350-pound Garner in a chokehold, pulling him to the sidewalk and rolling him onto his stomach.

 The New York Police Department prohibits the use of chokeholds.